learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 Note that the data paths are in the `base_config` and `hyp_config` paths.
 You can generate the training and hyperopt splits and csvs using `scripts/cp3d/make_dset/splits/split.sh`

+# 2D baselines
+We also provide some scripts for training 2D-based models with scikit learn, such as random forest.
+These scripts run hyperparameter optimization and model training using Morgan fingerprints as input.
+Each folder is named for the model type, and each has files `run.sh`, `run.py`, and `config.json`.
+The config file has the following keys:
+- `train_path` (str): path to the training set csv
+- `val_path` (str): path to the validation set csv
+- `test_path` (str): path to the test set csv
+- `num_samples` (int): how many hyperparameter combinations to try
+- `seed` (int): random seed for the training